 Even a 10% home deposit requires at least $50,000 to $100,000 to get a foot on the property ladder.

-What’s more, given still very low interest rates and the strong rebound in the economy since last year’s COVID crisis, BetaShares Chief Economist, David Bassanese, estimates prices nationally may rise another 10 to 20% over the coming year – further putting beyond reach the dreams of many younger Australians to own their own home or investment property.
+What’s more, given still very low interest rates and the strong rebound in the economy following the initial COVID crisis, Betashares Chief Economist, David Bassanese, estimates prices nationally may rise another 10% to 20% over the coming year – further putting beyond reach the dreams of many younger Australians to own their own home or investment property.